Wilsh/powerdetect/README.md

 - Change the macros `PHONE` and `TEXTMESSAGE` in `powerdetect.c` to the phone number to be notified and the message that will be sent.
   - Numbers outside the U.S. need a [different POST request](http://textbelt.com/) in `powerdetect.c`

-- Enable dependencies (for Debian-based systems):
+- Enable dependencies.
+For Debian-based systems:
 ```
 sudo modprobe joydev
 sudo modprobe analog